TechnologicalJerry/merry-christmas/README.md

 ## 🎅 Enjoy!

-Have a wonderful and Merry Christmas! 🎄✨
+Have a wonderful and Merry Christmas 2025! 🎄✨

 ---

-Made with ❤️ for the holiday season
+Made with ❤️ for the 2025 holiday season